Léo Duarte: AC Milan

 On 27 July 2019, Brazilian press announced the agreement between Flamengo and AC Milan in a €10 million transfer with a clause that could potentially rise to €11 million.
 On 7 August 2019, Duarte was officially announced as a Milan player on a five-year deal.
 He made his debut on 29 September 2019, in a 3–1 league defeat to Fiorentina.

-İstanbul Başakşehir (loan)
+İstanbul Başakşehir

 On 11 January 2021, Duarte joined Turkish club İstanbul Başakşehir on loan until 30 June 2022.
 The deal includes the option to buy.
 He made his league debut against Sivasspor on 16 January 2021.

-İstanbul Başakşehir

-On 8 July 2022, Başakşehir announced the permanent signing of Duarte on a 4 year deal.
+On 8 July 2022, Başakşehir announced the permanent signing of Duarte on a 4-year deal.
 During his permanent spell, he made his league debut against Kasımpaşa on 8 August 2022.

+Atlético Mineiro

+On 24 June 2026, Atlético Mineiro announced the signing of Léo Duarte on a free transfer and a four-year deal.

 Personal life

 On 23 September 2020, he tested positive for COVID-19.